jordanalexandermeyer/product/spec/pages/product_page/convert/features/information.md

-# Bond information
+# Convert information

 ## Purpose

-The purpose of bond information is to display to the user necessary information regarding the bond.
+The purpose of Convert information is to display to the user necessary information regarding the bond.

 ## Implementation

-The bond information will be displayed in a panel.
+The Convert information will be displayed in a panel.

 ### Information to display